pronovic/auth0-token/README.md

 > **Note:** Annoyingly, it doesn't work very well to run the command multiple
 > times if you don't quit Firefox in between &mdash; something to do with how
 > I'm starting Firefox in a new private window.
+To work around this, when you
+> run the `retrieve` command, any leftover Firefox window will be killed.
+> Other unrelated Firefox windows will be ignored.